-If you are looking for one must have cruise accessory that you’ll absolutely love, pack a cruise-friendly power strip.
+If you are looking for one must-have cruise accessory that you’ll absolutely love, pack a cruise-friendly travel power strip or outlet extender.
 Seriously.
 Based on value for the money and value for the luggage space used, this one will almost certainly top the list every time.
 Find out why you absolutely should toss one into your suitcase.
 And, learn about a few factors to consider when deciding which one to pack or buy.

 Cruising With Electronics

 There are several items that you can pack that will greatly enhance your overall cruise experience and help maximize the space in your cruise ship room.
-But in terms of sheer value and all around usefulness, an outlet expander or power strip tops the list.
-Note that I am using the term “power strip” broadly to mean a must have cruise accessory that expands the power outlet options in your cruise cabin.
-This could be an actual power strip, or a travel outlet expander.
-Or, it could be a traditional extension cord (small) or a multi port usb charger.
+But in terms of sheer value and all-around usefulness, an outlet expander or travel-sized power strip tops the list.
+Note that I am using the term “power strip” broadly to mean a must-have cruise accessory that expands the power outlet options in your cruise cabin.
+This could be an actual power strip or a travel outlet expander.
+Or, it could be a traditional extension cord (small) or a multi-port USB charger.

 No matter what’s the size of your travel party, if you have more than two things with plugs, you will very likely be short on outlets in your cabin.
 Many cruise cabins will have only one set of power outlets beyond what might be found in the bathroom.
 Think about how many personal items you typically cart around that require power.
 Then multiply that by the number of people who will be sharing your cabin.

 By way of example, here is a list of items that we took on a recent cruise that required access to power at some point during the trip: